-Bumho Lee is the Head Director of Azurer Hair, a celebrity hair salon located in the Cheongdam area of Seoul.
-After appearing in renowned K-beauty TV shows like Get It Beauty, Bumho has become well-recognized as the one of the top hair designers for Korean celebrities.
+After appearing on renowned K-beauty TV shows like Get It Beauty, Bumho Lee has become well-recognized as the one of the top hair designers for Korean celebrities and head director of Azurer Hair, celebrity hair salon located in the Cheongdam area of Seoul.
 His past clients include Dam-bi Son, Hye-soo Kim, Ha-neul Kang, Ha-kyun Shin, B1A4, Eyedi, and Seventeen.

 We sat down with Bumho for answers to some of our biggest hair questions.

 What is the correct way to apply conditioner?
 How much product do you need, and how long should you leave it in for?

 Conditioner is only meant to prevent your hair from becoming tangled.
 So if you’re dealing with damaged strands, I recommend using a hair treatment rather than a conditioner.

 People often think that when it comes to conditioner or treatment, the more you use the better.
 But in reality, you only need to use about the size of your thumb.
 After shampooing, squeeze out the excess water from your ends.
 Rub the product between your palms and apply it evenly to your strands, focusing on the ends and the damaged areas.
 If you feel that you need more product, always go back and add more—just be careful not to use too much product in one go, since this will prevent even distribution.